Teaching Communication Skills

 OncoTalk Teach Videos: These videos illustrate specific skills that are useful in communicating with patients, and in teaching communication to trainees.

 Using Action Methods to Improve Communication Skills - Action methods are derived from psychodrama and sociodrama using group enactments of life situations to help clients deepen their understanding of and resolve interpersonal conflicts or mental problems.
+For more information on these methods visit: www.hvpi.net.
 (For RME credit, you must view this video and “The Crisis of Cancer”).

 The Crisis of Cancer - Four cancer survivors describe what they need from their doctors.
 This video is filled with tips to help clinicians support their patients during “The Crisis of Cancer.”
 (For RME credit, you must view this video and “Using Action Methods to Improve Communication Skills.”
 RME available only to physicians enrolled in The University of Texas Professional Liability Insurance Plan).